eracle/login_unipi/README.md

-# Cisco Clean Access Login Command Line Script #
+# Bash Script for login in to the Cisco Clean Access Service #

 Simple Command Line (Bash) script that log in to the Cisco Clean Access authentication server.